 But what if there was another way?

-With some solid pre-event organization, you can minimize the endless email threads and get everyone on the same page, faster.
+With some solid pre-event organization and a few partner marketing best practices, you can minimize the endless email threads and get everyone on the same page, faster.

 As an event pro, you know that—no matter how hard you try—some partnerships just aren’t the right fit.

 “Your goals may not always align with the potential partners’.
 When this happens, one side will do more work and the results will speak for themselves,” explains Adrian Cohn, Head of Marketing at Smartling.

 Remember those group projects back in college, where one person ended up doing all the work but everyone got an A?